ADACS-Australia/KLuken_HPC_training_2022B/_episodes/07_WorkflowExtras.md

 - ease of use
 - ease of development

+Having a single container that has all of your software and dependencies is convenient for deployment as you have a one-size-fits-all container.
+However, during development, you'll often need to change your software and possibly update dependencies.
+Having to rebuild your container every time you change your software can be a massive time sink.
+For software that is still under active development, it is often preferable to build a container that contains all the dependencies, but keep your own code on your local machine.
+When you invoke your code you can bind your working directory to some place within the container and then run your code from there.
+This will drastically reduce the try/test cycle of your development.
+When your code becomes stable you can then move it into the container.

 Related to the above are questions about how much software/data needs to live in each container.
+For the most part it is a good idea to store as little data inside a container as possible.

 Options include:
 - building multiple containers, one for each of the different pieces of software that you need